tiziri15/telegrambot/README.md

 #  Telegramebot

-In this project we create a telegram bot which can send and replay for messages that we need to in telegram.
+In this project we created0 a telegram bot for automatic replies.
 ## Followed steps
 1. we must have a telegram account then found the officiel account of @Botfather then we clic on "start"